opengisch/qgis-plugin-ci/README.md

                         be pushed to an already existing release.
   --create-plugin-repo  Will create a XML repo as a Github release asset.
                         Github token is required.
+  --allow-uncommitted-changes
+                        If omitted, uncommitted changes are not allowed before releasing.
+If specified and some changes are detected, a hard reset on a stash create will be used to revert changes made by qgis-plugin-ci.
   --osgeo-username OSGEO_USERNAME
                         The Osgeo user name to publish the plugin.
   --osgeo-password OSGEO_PASSWORD